History of France (1900–present): French identity

 The loss of regional and traditional culture (language and accent, local customs in dress and food), the poverty of many rural regions and the rise of modern urban structures (housing projects, supermarkets) have created tensions in modern France between traditionalists and progressives.
 Compounding the loss of regionalism is the role of the French capital and the centralized French State.

-Independence movements sprang up in Brittany, Corsica and the Basque regions, while the Vichy Regime (echoing Nazi racial propaganda) actively encouraged Catholicism and local "folk" traditions, which they saw as truer foundations for the French nation.
+Independence movements sprang up in Brittany, Corsica and the Basque regions, and the Vichy Regime (echoing Nazi racial propaganda) actively encouraged Catholicism and local "folk" traditions, which they saw as truer foundations for the French nation.

 The post-war years saw the state take control of a number of French industries.
 The modern political climate has however been for increasing regional power ("decentralization") and for reduced state control in private enterprise ("privatization").

 It can be assumed that “The First World War initiated a period of sudden, often traumatic transformation.
 It accelerated changes that had slowly begun to alter French cultural, social, and economic life in the first decades of the twentieth century.”
 French identity and culture had been completely disheveled after World War I, and that destruction is in part caused by gender-ambiguity.
 French culture and identity were heavily based on societal gender roles that seemed to have been blurred after the war.
 Perhaps the “most famous expression of this postwar sense of cultural mortality” came from a 1919 letter by Paul Valery, which discussed that “We modern civilizations, we too now know that we are mortal like the others."